Library Media Specialist (within or post MSLIS)

 The LMS program requires an application in addition to the SILS application.
 Students must fill out this application in person, following an interview with the LMS coordinator.
 The application consists of:

 - Interview with LMS coordinator

 To arrange an interview, or for more information, email program coordinator firstname.lastname@example.org.

 Full admission to program, as per requirements listed above

 Required field hours and student teaching (see below)

 Fingerprinting, per New York City DOE and New York State

-For students beginning in the Fall 2012, a digital portfolio is required.
+For students beginning in the Fall 2012, or later, an ePortfolio is required.
+For more information, see www.pratt.edu/academics/information_and_library_sciences/about_sils/sils_eportfolio.
+The official e-Portfolio website is eportfolio.pratt.edu.

 Required LMS Courses

 - LIS 648 - Library Media Centers (including 25 hours field observation)